Hidarikiki no Eren: Manga

-Volume list
+Volumes

 Drama

-A 10-episode television drama adaptation that featured Elaiza Ikeda and Fuju Kamio in lead roles was broadcast on MBS and TBS from October 21 to December 23, 2019.
+A 10-episode television drama adaptation that featured Elaiza Ikeda and Fūju Kamio in lead roles was broadcast on MBS and TBS from October 21 to December 23, 2019.

 Anime

 In December 2022, it was announced that the series will receive an anime adaptation.
+It was later revealed to be a television series that will be produced by Signal.MD and Production I.G and directed by Toshimasa Suzuki, with series composition handled by Taku Kishimoto, characters designed by Yuka Fukuchi and Akane Tamai, who will also serve as chief animation directors, and music composed by Pasocom Music Club.
+The series is set to premiere in April 2026 on TV Tokyo and its affiliates.

 Reception

 The manga was recommended by manga artist Yuki Suetsugu.